When to Visit Krabi: A Season-by-Season Guide to Thailand's Andaman Coast

 Krabi isn't Bangkok.
 You can't just museum-hop when it rains.
 The province's biggest draws — island hopping, rock climbing, snorkeling, kayaking — are weather-dependent.
 The difference between a January visit and a July visit isn't just rain.
 It's the difference between calm turquoise seas and choppy brown water with jellyfish.

-But here's what nobody tells you: the "wrong" season has its own rewards.
+But here's what most guides won't tell you: the "wrong" season carries its own rewards.

 Peak Season: November to March